How Much Does a Protection Dog Cost?

 Pros

-• They’re safer to own than a gun.
+• Safer to own than a gun.

 Cons

-Untitled-design-2-300x300One of the biggest downsides to buying and training a protection dog is the steep price tag.
-The cost of a protection dog can vary, but generally, they start at $100,000 and can go much higher.
+When looking at a family protection dog’s price, it’s important to remember that a protection dog offers a lot of value.
+One of the biggest downsides to buying and training a protection dog is the steep price tag.
+So, how much is a guard dog?
+The cost of a highly skilled protection dog can vary, but generally, they start at $100,000 and can go much higher.

-Well-trained protection dogs have been purchased for up to $23,000.
-While this isn’t usually the case, particularly exceptional protection dogs like the one in this New York Times article are well worth the price to some people.
+A protection dog’s effectiveness depends entirely on the skill of its trainer, so keep that in mind when you’re asking, “How much does a protection dog cost?”
+Excellently trained dogs from acclaimed trainers will typically be more expensive than those from lesser-known trainers.
+Well-trained protection dogs have been purchased for up to $230,000.
+While this isn’t usually the case, particularly exceptional protection dogs like this one are well worth the price to some people.

 Protection Dogs: A Great Home Security Option

 Family protection dogs are a hot topic right now with the surge in public crimes and terrorism.
-Many families are considering adding a Family protection dog to their home and life.
+Many families are considering adding a family protection dog to their home and life.
 We hope this has helped you get one step closer to deciding if a protection dog is right for you.